Homosexuality: Military service

 Policies and attitudes toward gay and lesbian military personnel vary widely around the world.
 Some countries allow gay men, lesbians, and bisexual people to serve openly and have granted them the same rights and privileges as their heterosexual counterparts.
 Many countries neither ban nor support LGB service members.
 A few countries continue to ban homosexual personnel outright.

 Most Western military forces have removed policies excluding sexual minority members.
 Of the 26 countries that participate militarily in NATO, more than 20 permit openly gay, lesbian and bisexual people to serve.
 Of the permanent members of the United Nations Security Council, three (United Kingdom, France and United States) do so.
 The other two generally do not: China bans gay and lesbian people outright, Russia excludes all gay and lesbian people during peacetime but allows some gay men to serve in wartime (see below).
 Israel is the only country in the Middle East region that allows openly LGB people to serve in the military.

-While the question of homosexuality in the military has been highly politicized in the United States, it is not necessarily so in many countries.
-Generally speaking, sexuality in these cultures is considered a more personal aspect of one's identity than it is in the United States.

-According to the American Psychological Association, empirical evidence fails to show that sexual orientation is germane to any aspect of military effectiveness including unit cohesion, morale, recruitment and retention.
-Sexual orientation is irrelevant to task cohesion, the only type of cohesion that critically predicts the team's military readiness and success.
+According to the American Psychological Association, empirical evidence fails to show that sexual orientation is relevant to military effectiveness including unit cohesion, morale, recruitment and retention.

 Society and sociology

 Public opinion

 Societal acceptance of non-heterosexual orientations such as homosexuality is lowest in Asian, African and Eastern European countries, and is highest in Western Europe, Australia, and the Americas.
 Western society has become increasingly accepting of homosexuality since the 1990s.
 In 2017, Professor Amy Adamczyk contended that these cross-national differences in acceptance can be largely explained by three factors: the relative strength of democratic institutions, the level of economic development, and the religious context of the places where people live.

+These stereotypical beliefs of the people against the LGBTQ+ community have caused rejection and discriminatory behavior against them.
+Various researches have shown that LGBTQ+ people in societies that do not recognize homosexuality as a sexual identity of such group feel insecure, psychological pressure and isolated from the society.
+Legal restrictions such as imprisonment, fear of execution, not been to allowed employment in governmental jobs, along with informal restrictions such as sexual abuse in society, exclusion from family and social groups, verbal and public humiliation, etc., have all made life difficult for the LGBTQ+ groups.
+A 2024 study found that 12.8% of the world population oppose having gay neighbours.